bosluc/DFRobot-MaqueenLite-Python/README.md

 # DFRobot-Maqueenplus-Python

-Python library for maqueenplus robot developped by DFRobot.
+Python library for maqueenplus robot developed by DFRobot.

-This library is code version of the one proposed by DFRobot used for blocks coding.
+This library is a python version of the one proposed by DFRobot used for block coding.

-This version has been developped for students to let them play and enjoy coding this nice little robot.
+This version has been developed for students to let them play and enjoy coding this nice little robot.

 Link to DFRobot page : [https://www.dfrobot.com/product-2026.html]